JacquelineAlsi/PortfolioProjects/Bike Sales Dashboard/README.md

 ### Insights:

 - Customers who purchase bikes have a higher average income than those who don't
+- Those with a Professional occupation are more likely to purchase a bike
+- Those with a Bachelor's or partial college are also more likely to purchase a bike
 - The Middle Age Bracket (31-54) purchase the most bikes overall
 - The shorter the customer commute distance the more bikes are purchased
 - Customers who own only one or zero cars are more likely to purchase a bike
 - Overall North Americans purchase more bikes than the other regions
-- Those with a Professional occupation are more likely to purchase a bike
-- And those with a Bachelor's or partial college are also more likely to purchase a bike

   ### Data Source and Inspiration:
   [Excel-Tutorial](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx)